teknopaul/nodetoy/README.md

 ## Example

 At `/app/todo.html` there is a simple TODO list app for the FireFox sidebar as an example.

 ## Download

-You can run from source or download the zip
+You can run from source, download the zip, install a .deb or npm install, everything is contained in a single directory and there is no build process.